web4hub/Odpr/README.md

 # Vue-Django CI/CD template using GitLab, Cypress and Django Unit Tests and Docker
 ## What is this?

-This is a Gitlab Boilerplate Vue-Django App to test frontend and backend unit- and integration-tests automated on a CI/CD system.
+This is a Gitlab Boilerplate Vue-Django App to run frontend and backend unit- and integration-tests automated on a CI/CD system.
 It is based on https://github.com/NdagiStanley/vue-django.git and meant to provide a boilerplate for continuous integration and continuous deploy.

 I wanted to be able to deliver my web-applications in time with no/minimal bugs, and learned from the last month before a delivery (where I had no CI/CD setup yet), that this can make huge headaches.